TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 Introduction
 ============

-.. deprecated:: 11.3
+.. versionchanged:: 12.0
-   The abstract class :php:`\TYPO3\CMS\Core\Service\AbstractService` has been deprecated.
+   The abstract class :php:`\TYPO3\CMS\Core\Service\AbstractService` has been removed.
 See :ref:`services-developer-service-api-migration`.

 This document describes the services functionality included in the TYPO3 Core.